 On the other hand, startups are built for rapid learning and experimentation, best for capturing the opportunities that may compete against the core business (or disrupt it).

-In the energy sector, where major transformation is already happening, we believe the success of corporations will be determined by the quality of their engagement with startups.
+In the energy space, where major transformation is already happening, we believe the success of corporations will be determined by the quality of their engagement with startups.

-After thoroughly analyzing the challenges across the energy value chain we have identified three key themes that can drive progress toward net zero emissions.
-Within each of these high-level themes, we highlight specific areas ripe for innovative new ventures to make an impact.
+After thoroughly analyzing the challenges across the energy value chain, we've identified three key themes that can drive progress toward net-zero emissions.
+Within each of these high-level themes are specific areas ripe for innovative new companies to make an impact:

-• Zero-Carbon Power: Generate and deliver an abundance of affordable zero-carbon power to consumers, primarily via renewables
+- Zero-carbon Power.
+Generate and deliver affordable, zero-carbon power to consumers, primarily via renewables.

 The energy transition is undoubtedly happening.
 Renewable energy already generates almost 20% of all U.S. electricity, and that percentage continues to grow, according to the Department of Energy.